An employee by any other name: FWC delivers decision in Foodora test case

 - Whilst the FWC decision in the Foodora case is not a landmark decision, it is a significant pointer to those engaged in the gig economy to apply scrutiny to the characterisation given to particular working relationships.
 Failure to do so will inevitably lead to further involvement and intervention by the Courts.

-For more information on workplace agreements, especially in the ‘gig’ economy, please contact our Workplace Relations team.
+For more information on workplace agreements, especially in the ‘gig’ economy, please contact our Employment, Safety and Migration team.